pointOfive/Home/Analysis/Projects/TF_K_P/README.md

   and those linked [below](README.md#outline--reading-list),
 - and eventually learning about [Attention](https://www.tensorflow.org/tutorials/text/nmt_with_attention) for [NLP](https://www.youtube.com/watch?v=S27pHKBEp30) (which was my initial target as I'm quite interested in this area).

-On the way I had a chance to revisit and reconsider some foundational statistics topics:
+On the way I had a chance to revisit and reconsider some foundational statistical topics:
 - Change of Variables "[Bijectors](https://www.tensorflow.org/probability/api_docs/python/tfp/bijectors/Bijector)"
   forming the basis of Normalizing Flows Generative Modeling
 - Gaussian Processes as [priors](https://slideslive.com/38922672/invited-talk-functional-variational-bayesian-neural-networks?ref=account-folder-43024-folders) for DNNs and as [DNNs](https://twitter.com/EmtiyazKhan/status/1260842226822680576) themselves